bilo-io/mono-next/REPORT.md

 ### Future Work

+- [1/3] Fix the respective hosting platform builds to get everything hosted so it can be used beyond just `localhost`
+- [X] Form Validation on the frontend (backend validation happens with NestJS implicity when using TypeORM etc.)
+- [X] Export the postman collection & env, add to project, and use [newman](https://www.npmjs.com/package/newman) to run any changes against this in the terminal (I do this for other projects)
 - Definitely clean things up a bit more
 - Update the UI/UX to properly represent the tree and branch structure as the assessment requirements stated
 - Add more unit tests, integration and e2e tests
-- Fix the respective hosting platform builds to get everything hosted so it can be used beyond just `localhost`
-- Form Validation on the frontend (backend validation happens with NestJS implicity when using TypeORM etc.)
 - Add Chromatic & Storybook for visual regression testing using
 - Add a Github actions file to control the CI pipeline better (`build`, `lint`, `test`, `deploy`)
-- Export the postman collection & env, add to project, and use [newman](https://www.npmjs.com/package/newman) to run any changes against this in the terminal (I do this for other projects)
 - Fix the seed script (it broke at some point while I was changing the schemas)

 Example output of newman in one of my other projects: